KevinMidkiff/RaspberryPiWeb/README.md

 # RaspberryPiWeb
-Web UI for home automation to sit on a Respberry Pi or similar device
+Web UI for home automation to sit on a Respberry Pi or similar device.

 # Usage
 < ADD DOCUMENTATION >